PresentLocation/Art64X/200310/classNotes-w5c1.md

 ## Lecture: Design concepts via case study review: Art 64X voting app
 ### Concepts
+- Soft launch: A product release to actual users even though the product's full or intended functionality is not yet achieved.
+Soft launches tend to occur when project objectives value timing as more important than perfection.
 - MVP: Minimum Viable Product.
-This concept informs a time-based user-centered design strategy
+This is the result of deliberate down-scoping of a product's functional goals.
+This concept informs a time-based user-centered design strategy.
 - Function: What a thing does.
 Things might be sites, pages, apps, etc.
-- Functional specification: An inventory or catalog of all the intended functions of a web project
+- Functional specification: An inventory or catalog of all the intended functions of a web project.
-### Functions of app (taken together, a summary of all intended functions comprise the project's functional specification)
+### Functions of the vote app (taken together, a summary of all intended functions comprise the project's functional specification)
 - Displays choices (random)
 - Require user login to participate
 - Takes submissions